Laila Morse: Early life

-Laila Morse was born Maureen Oldman on 1 August 1945.
+Laila Morse was born Maureen Lesley Oldman on 1 August 1945, to Leonard Bertram Oldman (1921–1985), a former sailor who also worked as a welder, and Kathleen (née Cheriton; 1919–2018).
 Her younger brother is actor and filmmaker Gary Oldman.

 Career

+Early work

-At the age of 51, Morse made her professional acting debut in the 1997 film Nil by Mouth.
-The BAFTA winning film also marked the debut of her brother Gary, as a writer and director.
+At the age of 51, Morse made her professional acting debut as Janet in the 1997 film Nil by Mouth.
+The BAFTA winning film also marked the writing and directing debut of her actor brother Gary.
 Morse's performance as the matriarch won her the award of 'Most Promising Newcomer in any Category' at the British Independent Film Awards.

-Morse's television debut was in The Bill for two episodes, which was followed by a regular role as Honky Mum in the BBC sitcom Honky Sausages, and the character Molly in the 1999 television production of Great Expectations.
+Morse's television debut was as Janice Ryan in an episode of The Bill, which was followed by a regular role as Honky Mum in the BBC sitcom Honky Sausages, and the character Molly in the 1999 television production of Great Expectations.
 In 2000, Morse played Laila in the film Love, Honour and Obey.